Francisco Hernandez Cordoba in the Yucatan

 Cortes and the cavalry were delayed in arriving, possibly as long as two hours, as Diaz notes the delay was worrisome.
 But soon enough Cortes arrived and flanked the Maya force from behind.
 At that the infantry under Diego de Ordaz charged and the Maya forces quickly fell into disarray and fled.

-Casualty counts vary, but for the Spanish it appears two Spaniards were killed, and the wounded ranged between 20 and 70.
+Casualty counts vary, but for the Spanish, it appears, two Spaniards were killed, and the wounded ranged between 20 and 70.
 Dead for the Chontal Maya is estimated between 200 and 800.

 After the battle Cortes established a cross and a town called Santa Maria de la Victoria, which stood for a few years before being abandoned.
-The regional chief Tabscoob also granted 20 slave women to Cortes, one of which was the famous Malintzin, or La Malinche.
+The regional chief Tabscoob also granted 20 slave women to Cortes, one of which was the famous Malinali, or La Malinche.

 For more read The Battle and Ruins of Cintla.